julianfaraway/shortsummary/README.md

 as would be typical if using Rmarkdown or Jupyter notebooks etc. Seeing the call function is only useful if you can only see the output.

-- I'm usually not interested in the residuals information.
-Some guy back in the olden dayes of `S` thought it was a good idea and it's been stuck there ever since.
+- I'm usually not immediately interested in the residuals information.
+Some guy back in the olden days of `S` thought it was a good idea and it's been stuck there ever since.
 If
-I want it, I can do `fivenum(residuals(lmod))` or probably just plot the residuals.
+I want it, I can do `fivenum(residuals(lmod))` or better, just plot the residuals.

 - I can see it is the coefficients so I don't need to see `Coefficients:`